We’re on a mission to prepare 21st century engineers and scientists to drive growth in US aerospace and defense sectors.

 The UT Space Institute is a vibrant research, education, and innovation center of excellence, located on a satellite campus of the University of Tennessee, Knoxville (UT), in Tullahoma, Tennessee, adjacent to the epicenter of US aerospace ground testing at the Arnold Engineering Development Complex (AEDC).
 UTSI is:

-- Is dedicated to advancing Tennessee’s leadership role in aerospace and defense and equipping graduates with expertise in related fields.
+- Dedicated to advancing Tennessee’s leadership role in aerospace and defense and equipping graduates with expertise in related fields.

 - Supporting AEDC in maintaining state of the art expertise in both technical and managerial ranks, providing critical educational support toward AEDC’s national mission for the Department of Defense, NASA, and the aerospace industry.